 Unintended consequences get to the heart of why you never really understand an adaptive problem until you have solved it.
 Problems morph and “solutions” often point to deeper problems.
 In social life, as in nature, we are walking on a trampoline.
 Every inroad reconfigures the environment we tread on. | The Power of Positive Deviance Continue reading We Are Walking on a Trampoline Richard Pascale, Jerry Sternin, Monique Sternin

-Technical Challenges and Complex Adaptive Challenges Unintended Consequences Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Complex systems defy simplistic problem-solving.
+Complex systems defy simplistic problem-solving.
 Rather than definitive solutions, we can only respond to the intricate web of interconnected elements.
-In a complex … Continue reading There Are No Solutions to Complex Challenges Only an endless series of adaptive responses
+In a complex environment, there are no solutions, only an endless series of adaptive responses.
+Continue reading There Are No Solutions to Complex Challenges Only an endless series of adaptive responses